Power Boys: Book titles and settings

 In The Mystery of the Double Kidnapping Jack tells his new friend, Dick Donovan, that he lives in Chicago, but none of the books take place there, since the Power boys travel with their father during vacations.
 Three of the books are set in New York City (books 1, 5, and 6), but it is not until the third of these New York books, which is the last in the series, that the family makes the city their new home, since Barry Donovan, a wealthy man who appeared in book five, could supply Thomas Power with a lot of future work.
 The first paragraph of this last book tells how much the brothers love their new eight-room apartment.
-We also learn that Mrs. Donovan helped with the decorating.
+Mrs. Donovan helped with the decorating.

 Book 2, The Mystery of the Flying Skeleton, takes place in the Florida Keys before and during a hurricane; book 3, The Mystery of the Burning Ocean, takes place in Bermuda; and book 4, The Mystery of the Million-Dollar Penny, takes place in the Ozarks.

 Editions

 The books were published with illustrated hard covers, but no dust jackets.
-Raymond Burns' line illustrations were done in a single color, which varies from book to book.
+Raymond Burns's line illustrations were done in a single color, which varies from book to book.

 Series authors

 It is likely that the series was written by two authors.
 William Larson, an editor hired by Whitman in 1964, stated that if more than one book in a series was published in a year, they were almost always written by different people.
-A 1964 article stated that sometimes two authors write under the same pseudonym, "such as Julie Campbell or Mel Lyle," but Whitman restricted the writers under one byline "because juvenile readers detect differences in style and send letters of complaint."
+A 1964 article stated that sometimes two authors write under the same pseudonym, "such as Julie Campbell or Mel Lyle", but Whitman restricted the writers under one byline "because juvenile readers detect differences in style and send letters of complaint".

 William Manners (the pen name of William Rosenberg) wrote a series of mystery novels for Whitman Publishing, but there are no published sources stating who wrote the Power Boys series.